AlirezAkbary/PANORAMIA/README.md

                    --audit_helper_pretrained_model_name_or_path "gpt2"
 ```

-The generator model with the lowest validation loss will be saved in `outputs/generator/saved_model/checkpoint-XXXX/`, where `XXXX` represents the checkpoint number.
+The helper model with the lowest validation loss will be saved in `outputs/helper/epoch_60/checkpoint-XXXX/`, where `XXXX` represents the checkpoint number.
 To specify it:

 ```bash
 HELPER_CHECKPOINT_DIR=$(ls -td outputs/helper/epoch_60/checkpoint-* | head -1) # Note: The save path is influenced by the epoch number.
 Adapt in case of changing the epoch number.